Union (American Civil War): Congress

 The Republican Congress passed many major laws that reshaped the nation's economy, financial system, tax system, land system, and higher education system.
-These included: the Morrill tariff, the Homestead Act, the Pacific Railroad Act, and the National Banking Act.
-Lincoln paid relatively little attention to this legislation as he focused on war issues but he worked smoothly with powerful Congressional leaders such as Thaddeus Stevens (on taxation and spending), Charles Sumner (on foreign affairs), Lyman Trumbull (on legal issues), Justin Smith Morrill (on land grants and tariffs) and William Pitt Fessenden (on finances).
+These included the Morrill tariff, the Homestead Act, the Pacific Railroad Act, and the National Banking Act.
+Lincoln paid relatively little attention to this legislation as he focused on war issues, but he worked smoothly with congressional leaders such as Thaddeus Stevens (on taxation and spending), Charles Sumner (on foreign affairs), Lyman Trumbull (on legal issues), Justin Smith Morrill (on land grants and tariffs) and William Pitt Fessenden (on finances).

 Military and reconstruction issues were another matter.
 Lincoln, as the leader of the moderate and conservative factions of the Republican Party, often crossed swords with the Radical Republicans, led by Stevens and Sumner.
-Author, Bruce Tap, shows that Congress challenged Lincoln's role as commander-in-chief through the Joint Committee on the Conduct of the War.
+Historian Bruce Tap shows that Congress challenged Lincoln's role as commander-in-chief through the Joint Committee on the Conduct of the War.
 It was a joint committee of both houses that was dominated by the Radical Republicans, who took a hard line against the Confederacy.
-During the 37th and 38th Congresses, the committee investigated every aspect of Union military operations, with special attention to finding commanders culpable for military defeats.
+During the 37th and 38th Congresses, the committee investigated every aspect of Union military operations, giving special attention to finding commanders culpable for military defeats.
 It assumed an inevitable Union victory.
 Failure was perceived to indicate evil motivations or personal failures.
-The committee distrusted graduates of the US Military Academy at West Point, since many of the academy's alumni were leaders of the enemy army.
+The committee distrusted graduates of West Point, since many of the academy's alumni were leaders of the enemy army.
 Members of the committee much preferred political generals with a satisfactory political record.
 Some of the committee suggested that West-Pointers who engaged in strategic maneuver were cowardly or even disloyal.
-It ended up endorsing incompetent but politically correct generals.
+It ended up endorsing incompetent but politically acceptable generals.